Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And, you know, we've

-And we're going to, again, when the time is right, refinance through the bank.
-And at that point, we'll be using a regional bank and it'll be good.
+And we're going to again when the time is right refinance through the bank and at that point we'll be using a regional bank and it'll be good we'll have the relationship with them and

-yeah, we'll start leveraging our relationship with the bank to go and just kind of rinse and repeat, copy-paste what we've been doing.
-Yeah.
+yeah we'll start you leveraging our relationship with the bank to go and just kind of rinse and repeat copy paste what we've been doing yeah so

 it's easy math.
 Let's just say $600 per house per month.